-The Transformer architecture (Figure 4), introduced by Vaswani et al. [148], leverages self-attention (scaled dot-product attention) as its core mechanism.
+The transformer architecture, shown in Figure 4, introduced by Vaswani et al. [13], leverages self-attention (scaled dot-product attention) as its core mechanism.
 This enables the model to assign importance weights to different parts of the input sequence, unlike recurrent and convolutional layers.
-These weights allow the Transformer to focus on relevant elements during processing, capturing long-range dependencies effectively.
+These weights allow a transformer to focus on relevant elements during processing, capturing longrange dependencies effectively.
 Central to self-attention is the computation of attention weights, which determine which parts of the input sequence are most relevant for a particular element.
 This eliminates the need for recurrent layers, which struggle with modeling long-range dependencies.
-In the original Transformer architecture, the input words or phrases are represented as vectors of real numbers in a high-dimensional space.
+In the original architecture, the input words or phrases are represented as vectors of real numbers in a high-dimensional space.
 This process is called input embedding and during this process the information about the order of the input sequence will be lost.
 Hence the authors introduced the concept of positional encoding which generates a vector informing the model about element positions within the sequence.